Pɛrɛ language: Sociolinguistic situation

 Pɛrɛ is spoken in the village of Bondosso – and marginally in Niantibo – not far from the city of Bouaké, Ivory Coast.
 Until recently it was also spoken in the village of Kouakoudougou.
 The speakers are a numu (blacksmith) caste among the Mande.

 It had 30 active speakers in 2019 out of an ethnic population that was 700 in the year 2000.

 Speakers are shifting to the neighbouring Manding language Koro, and the language has large numbers of Manding loanwords.

 Classification

 Pɛrɛ does not appear to belong to any of the traditional branches of the Niger–Congo language family.
 It does not have the verb extensions or noun classes characteristic of the Atlantic–Congo languages.
 Roger Blench suspects it may form its own branch, though perhaps not far from the Kwa languages.

 Phonology

 The phonology section below is sourced from Heath & Tioté (2019).

+Tones

 There are two tones, a /H/ and /L/, but phonetically /L/ may be realized as mid tone when followed by another /L/.
 Grammatical use of tone includes the distinction between perfective and imperfective aspect.

+Vowels

-There are seven vowel qualities, with an ATR distinction in the mid vowels, but no vowel harmony.
-All seven may be long or short, nasal or oral. /CVɾV/ tends to be realized as [CəɾV] for any short vowel.
+There are seven vowel qualities //i e ɛ a ɔ o u//, with an ATR distinction in the mid vowels, but no vowel harmony.
+All seven may be long or short, nasal or oral. //CVɾV// tends to be realized as /[CəɾV]/ for any short vowel.

+Consonants

-The consonant inventory is also typical for the area, with marginal /h/ and /ʔ/.
+The consonant inventory is also typical for the area, with marginal //h// and //ʔ//.